 - When booking a hotel in Greece, ask about parking spaces

 You should check out this very useful guide to driving in Greece for more insights!

 Road trips in Greece

 Once you've picked up your vehicle from the rental car company, it's time to hit the road!
-But where should your trip take you?
+Exploring Greece by car is a fantastic experience, but where should your trip take you?

 On the mainland, the Peloponnese is a popular destination for a road trip, and it's packed full of interesting archaeological sites, amazing beaches, and medieval castles.
 You can also drive north from Athens to Delphi and then on to Meteora.
 In fact, the number of ideas you can come up with is endless!

 Take a look here for 10 road trip ideas for Greece.

 I've covered a lot of the things you need to know about hiring a car in Greece.
 These frequently asked questions about driving car rentals on the mainland and Greek islands should also help your research: